 Dark tourism and my Singapore shopping malls survival guide

-Regular readers should know by now I also write for my travel blog Done That Been There.
+Regular readers should know by now I also write for my travel blog Miss Travel Clogs.
 After all, I try to mention it as much as I can here.
 It’s the only spam I allow on this website ha ha!
-In July I wrote two blog posts on there which are entirely available in both Dutch and English.
+In July I wrote the following two blog posts on there.

 1. Dark tourism: a visit to an abandoned Dutch theme park